Last updated: Friday 22 October 2021

 - Can I wear a face mask in my IELTS test?

-- All test takers in Australia are required to sign a declaration form regarding travel and quarantine before sitting their IELTS test
+- All test takers in Australia are required to sign a declaration form, or check in with Government approved QR codes

-- We are increasing the space between test takers in computer-delivered and paper-based testing
+- We strictly adhere to social distance requirements for test takers in computer-delivered and paper-based testing

-- We are increasing the space between test takers and Speaking examiners
+- Also, we increase the space between test takers and Speaking examiners

-- We are maintaining the cleanliness of our test centres and computer-delivered IELTS labs, including computers, desks and headphones
+- We maintain the cleanliness of our test centres and computer-delivered IELTS labs.
+This includes computers, desks and headphones

 - Test takers are permitted to wear face masks during their IELTS test